PERMANENT MAKEUP WITH LINDSAY

 • Lip Blushing

-A soft, semi-permanent tattoo that enhances your natural lip color, shape, and definition.
+A soft, permanent tattoo that enhances your natural lip color, shape, and definition.
 Lip blushing creates the look of fuller, more youthful lips while correcting uneven tones and fading borders.
 Results are fully customizable—from a subtle “tinted lip balm” effect to a more defined lipstick look.
 Perfect for anyone who wants effortless, long-lasting lip color without daily makeup.
+It is NOT a heavy lipstick or lip stain— it’s a blushing of color.

 Treatment Process